 The first thing to look at should be how the handle is shaped.
 This is because you need a handle that is comfortable and makes it easy to control the hedge trimmer.

-Some models now have the wrap-around handle.
+Some models now have a wrap-around handle.
 This type of handle is good for ease of handling the different hedge trimming needs.

 You might also get some with padded or contoured handles.
 The aim is to make the hedger trimmer fit perfectly into your hands.